Track Poster: Turn Any Hike into a Poster Worth Sharing

 First, find the poster button.
 It shows up in a few places:

-• On your trails — there's a poster button on each of your track cards.
+• On your trails — each of your track cards has a poster button.

-• On your public profile page — on your own track cards (only yours, don't worry, you can't make posters of a stranger's hike).
+• On your public profile page, on your own track cards.
+Only your own — you can't make posters of someone else's hike.

-• Open one of your own tracks on the Hiking Map or the ski-touring / ski-resort map — its popup has a poster button there too.
+• On the Hiking Map or the ski-touring / ski-resort maps — open one of your tracks, and its popup has a poster button too.

-Click it, and the constructor opens with a live preview that starts filling in immediately — there's a little “Generating preview…” spinner so you're never staring at a blank box.
-The default look is Story + Frosted, which is a very flattering starting point.
-From there you've got four tabs.
+Click it, and the constructor opens with a live preview that starts rendering immediately.
+The default combination is Story + Frosted, which is a flattering starting point for most photos.
+From there, you have four tabs to work through.

-Pick the aspect ratio for wherever this poster is going:
+Pick the aspect ratio based on where the poster is going:

 • Print (1080×1440) — for when you actually do frame it.

-• Map — your route drawn on a topographic snapshot, for the cartography nerds (we see you, we are you).
+• Map — your route drawn over a topographic snapshot.

-• Art / Funny / Abstract — curated illustrated backgrounds for when your phone camera let you down, or when you'd just rather have a goat.
+• Art / Funny / Abstract — illustrated backgrounds for the days when the camera let you down, or when a drawing simply fits the story better than any photo would.

-There's also an auto option that's clever about it — it grabs a real trail photo if there is one, and quietly falls back to the map snapshot if there isn't.
-And for vertical and square posters, it uses 9:16 crops taken from the bottom of the image, where the good stuff (you, the summit, the dog) usually lives.
+There's also an auto option: it uses a real trail photo when one exists and quietly falls back to the map snapshot when it doesn't.
+For vertical and square posters, it crops from the bottom of the image, which is usually where the interesting part of the photo is — you, the summit, the dog.

-We made a whole shelf of illustrated backgrounds for hikes that didn't go entirely according to plan — which, let's be honest, is most of the good ones.
-A few field notes:
+We made a set of illustrated backgrounds for hikes that didn't go according to plan — which, if we're being honest, is most of the memorable ones.
+Each one covers a situation that any hiker will recognize sooner or later:

 A single smiling cloud parked directly on top of the one mountain, while two hikers photograph it